qooxdoo/qooxdoo/docs/core/defining_properties.md

 ## Defining own property storage

 Property values are, by default, stored within the instance object of an instantiated class.
-The default storage mechanism is defined in `qx.core.propertystorage.Default`.
+The default storage mechanism is defined in `qx.core.property.SimplePropertyStorage`.

 It is possible to define an alternative storage methodology.
 Defining storage requires creating a map containing four keys: `init`, `set`,